 Here Lies a Man Who Knew How to Enlist in His Service Better Men Than Himself

 Andrew Carnegie died at the age of 84 on August 11, 1919, in Lenox, Massachusetts.
-His death was brought on by pneumonia, but his wife and others speculated that his frustrating and unsuccessful attempts at securing peace during World War I—and its outcome—weakened him.
+His death was brought on by pneumonia, but his wife and others speculated that his frustrating and unsuccessful attempts at securing peace during World War I—as well as its outcome—weakened him.

-He died in his country home, Shadowbrook, in the Berkshires, which was then the second largest house in the US.
-Too weak to travel to Skibo, his estate in Scotland, he purchased Shadowbrook in 1917, where he retreated to spend the final years of his life almost a recluse, except for a handful of family members and friends.
+Carnegie died in the Berkshires in his country home, Shadowbrook, which was then the second-largest house in the US.
+Too weak to travel to Skibo, his estate in Scotland, he purchased Shadowbrook in 1917, where he retreated to spend the final years of his life as a recluse, save for a handful of family members and friends.

-In a 1901 speech presenting the Stevens Institute of Technology in Hoboken—where he was a trustee—with a new engineering laboratory, Carnegie stated that he wished to have his tombstone inscribed with the words, "Here lies a man who knew how to enlist in his service better men than himself."
-This did not happen.
-Instead, chiseled into the base of a simple Celtic cross is, simply:
+In a 1901 speech in Hoboken, in which he presented the Stevens Institute of Technology—where he was a trustee—with a new engineering laboratory, Carnegie stated that he wished to have his tombstone inscribed with the words, “Here lies a man who knew how to enlist in his service better men than himself.”
+This did not happen; instead, chiseled into the base of a simple Celtic cross is the following inscription: